 While this research shows promise, it’s still quite young.
-Yacon may have anti-cancer properties, but to be clear, natural remedies are not a substitute for a comprehensive cancer treatment plan.
+Yacon may have anti-cancer properties, but natural remedies are not a substitute for a comprehensive cancer treatment plan.
 Always work closely with your doctor.

 Yacon syrup is rich in fructooligosaccharides and another type of fiber called inulin.
 These prebiotic fibers are great for some people and not so great for others.
 Depending on the bacteria in your gut, too much prebiotic fiber may cause bloating, cramps, and digestive distress.

-Your best bet with yacon syrup is to start slow.
+Your best bet with yacon syrup is to start slowly.
 Try a teaspoon at first and see how your gut responds.

-Yacon syrup can add depth to baked goods and keep them from drying out, and it’s a great addition to smoothies.
+It adds depth to baked goods and keep them from drying out.
+Plus, it’s a great addition to smoothies.

 Yacon is a little less sweet than table sugar, so you may want to mix it with another low-carb sweetener.
 Stevia and monk fruit extract both mix well with yacon.
-In fact, if you find stevia has an unpleasant aftertaste, mixing in yacon is a good way to neutralize the flavor.
+If you find stevia has an unpleasant aftertaste, mixing in yacon is a good way to neutralize the flavor.

-Yacon can certainly fit into the macros of a ketogenic diet, but you should be aware of how much you use.
+Yacon can fit into the macros of a ketogenic diet, but you should be aware of how much you use.
 While yacon root is fairly low in carbs, it does have some digestible sugars in it.
-Plus, too much yacon syrup can cause digestive issues.
+Also, too much of this syrup can cause digestive issues.

-Yacon syrup has 6g of sugar per tablespoon, although it’s sweet enough that a little bit goes a long way.
-And because of its consistency and flavor profile, yacon syrup is an excellent substitute for maple syrup or molasses.
-It offers the same moisture and viscosity without as much sugar and it doesn’t have a strange aftertaste.
+Pure yacon syrup has 6 grams of sugar per tablespoon, although a little bit goes a long way.
+And because of its consistency and flavor profile, yacon is an excellent substitute for maple syrup or molasses.
+It offers the same moisture and viscosity without as much sugar, and it doesn’t have a strange aftertaste.

-If you’re looking for a new healthy alternative sweetener, give yacon syrup a try.
-And if yacon isn’t your thing, there are plenty of other keto natural sweeteners to choose from, each with its own unique benefits.
-Nutrition is quite personal; try a few and see what feels good for you.
+If you’re looking for a healthy sugar substitute or alternative sweetener, give yacon syrup a try.
+And if yacon isn’t your thing, there are plenty of other keto natural sweeteners to choose from, each with its unique benefits.
+Nutrition is personal — try different options and see what feels good for you.